EduardoZepeda/coffee-bytes-hugo/content/posts/comentar-el-codigo-esta-mal-resena-de-clean-code/index.en.md

 The book contains several pieces of advice that, at the time, I found quite controversial (others still do).
 Since the book is a bit long to summarize in one post I will share some of these with you.

-### Your class, variable and function names should be explanatory.
+### Your class, variable and function names should be self-explanatory.

 This concept is quite simple but it is still very common to see cryptic code that is difficult to understand.